ThoughtWorksInc/CD4ML-Scenarios/instructions/5-UndoChanges.md

 git commit -m "Adjust number of n_estimators to 5" git push
 ```
-Notice that your build should have failed because the predictions this estimator are not high enough.
+Notice that your build should have failed because the prediction accuracy with this estimator are not high enough.

 ![BuildFailedCD](./images/BuildFailedCD.png)